raspberrypilearning/looping-sprites/en/step_2.md

 --- /task ---

 --- task ---
-Create a new Scratch project to start trying out your ideas.
+Create a new Scratch project.

 --- /task ---